AntczakEI/stellarliftapp/_posts/2026-05-14-muay-thai-leg-workout.md

 ## Sources and further reading

-The original workout structure was retained, while claims about combat-sport strength training, unilateral versus bilateral training, resistance-training prescription, and failure-related fatigue were updated using current evidence.
+The recommendations in this workout are informed by current evidence on combat-sport strength training, unilateral versus bilateral training, resistance-training prescription, and failure-related fatigue.

 * Currier BS, D'Souza AC, Fiatarone Singh MA, et al. **American College of Sports Medicine Position Stand.
 Resistance Training Prescription for Muscle Function, Hypertrophy, and Physical Performance in Healthy Adults: An Overview of Reviews.** Medicine & Science in Sports & Exercise.
 2026;58(4):851–872.
 PMID: 41843416.
 DOI: 10.1249/MSS.0000000000003897.